lmmx/octopolars/README.md

                             show all.
   -q, --quiet               Quiet mode: overrides --rows and --cols by setting
                             both to None.
-  -f, --filter TEXT         A Polars expression or a shorthand DSL expression.
+  -f, --filter TEXT         One or more Polars expressions or a shorthand DSL
+                            expression.
 In the DSL, use {column} to refer to pl.col('column'), e.g.
                             '{name}.str.starts_with("a")'.
+  -s, --select TEXT         One or more Polars expressions or a shorthand DSL
+                            expression.
+In the DSL, use {column} to refer to pl.col('column'), e.g. '{foo}.alias("bar")'.
+  -a, --addcols TEXT        One or more Polars expressions or a shorthand DSL
+                            expression.
+In the DSL, use {column} to refer to pl.col('column'), e.g. '{total} * 2'.
   --help                    Show this message and exit.
 ```